Speedway (store): History

-Speedway started in 1952 as Speedway 79, the name of a gasoline chain based in Michigan.
-Unlike other gas station chains at the time, Speedway 79 did not have a service station to perform vehicle maintenance, but rather vending machines that focused on cigarette and soft drink sales, giving their locations the nickname "Smokes and Cokes".
+Speedway started in 1952 as Speedway 79, the name of a fuel chain based in Michigan.
+Unlike other fuel station chains at the time, Speedway 79 did not have a service station to perform vehicle maintenance, but rather vending machines that focused on cigarette and soft drink sales, giving their locations the nickname "Smokes and Cokes".
 The "79" denoted the octane rating of Speedway's gasoline.
 In 1959, Marathon Oil, then known as the Ohio Oil Company, purchased the chain and in 1962 converted its outlets to the Marathon brand.

-As self-service gasoline became legalized in many states, in 1976 Marathon decided to use "Speedway" (without the "79", as 87 octane had become the standard at this point) at higher-volume self-service stations with convenience stores.
-Some of the first were converted from Oshkosh, Wisconsin-based Consolidated Stores, which at the time had locations in Wisconsin and Michigan.
+As self-service fuel became legalized in many states, in May 1975 Marathon decided to use "Speedway" (without the "79", as 87 octane had become the standard at this point) at higher-volume self-service stations with convenience stores.
+Some of the first were converted from Oshkosh, Wisconsin–based Consolidated Stores, which at the time had locations in Wisconsin and Michigan.
 These stores were converted to the Speedway name throughout the 1970s and 1980s after Marathon acquired Consolidated.
 The concept turned out to be one of the few bright spots for Marathon during this time due to the 1970s energy crisis, and the company quickly expanded this concept across Marathon's main territories across the Midwest and Southeastern United States.
-Part of this expansion was through the acquisition of various other smaller regional gasoline station chains, including GasAmerica, Starvin' Marvin, Gastown, Wake Up, Bonded, United, Cheker, Port, Ecol, and Value.
+Part of this expansion was through the acquisition of various other smaller regional fuel station chains, including GasAmerica, Starvin' Marvin, Gastown, Wake Up, Bonded, United, Cheker, Port, Ecol, and Value.
 These stations were converted to the Speedway branding.
 Stations acquired in the Cheker deal included former Enco stations that Cheker acquired after they were sold off by Exxon in 1977.
 Legally, Marathon's convenience store business was known as Emro Marketing Company during this period, getting its name from placing an "E" in front of Marathon Oil's ticker symbol, MRO.
 Speedway adopted its current logo, known as the "Moving S", in 1982.

 In 1997, Marathon and Ashland Petroleum formed Marathon Ashland Petroleum LLC (MAP), a joint venture which combined the companies' refining, marketing, and transportation businesses, with Marathon owning 62% of the operations while Ashland owned 38%.
 In the process, Ashland's SuperAmerica and Marathon's Speedway convenience store chains were merged to form Speedway SuperAmerica LLC, a wholly owned subsidiary of MAP.
 At this time, Marathon acquired the rights to the Solo, Save Mart, Save More, and Rich brands from Ashland, along with others.
 Many of these brands would be converted to the Speedway brand over time.
 When the merger was completed in 1998, the Speedway and SuperAmerica brands began to market together.
-Marathon Ashland also purchased Total Petroleum of Alma, Michigan in 1999.
+Marathon Ashland also purchased Total Petroleum of Alma, Michigan, in 1999.
 The stations, which had been previously owned by Diamond Shamrock, were mostly in the state of Michigan.
 Most former Total locations were then rebranded to Marathon, Speedway, or Rich.
 Speedway acquired the 50-unit Welsh Mart chain of Michigan and Indiana in 2001.
-This was followed in 2002 by the acquisition of 30 stores from Grand Rapids, Michigan-based Crystal Flash.
+This was followed in 2002 by the acquisition of 30 stores from Grand Rapids, Michigan–based Crystal Flash.